“But after [the] faith has come, we are no longer under a tutor.”

 The law is the servant of faith, not a substitute for it.

-The flaw in the idea of salvation by works is not in the law itself but our understanding of the purpose of the law.
+The flaw in the idea of salvation by works is not in the law itself but in our understanding of the purpose of the law.
 We cannot add the law to trust in Christ.
 That distorts the very nature of what Christ did to free us from the demands of the law.
 We need the law to understand our sinfulness and, thus, our inability to keep God’s standards.

-God never designed the law to be anything more than a means of showing us our sins and leading us to the Savior.
+God never designed the law to be anything more than a means of proving that we are sinners and leading us to the Savior.
 Now that we have embraced Christ as Savior, we do not need the law as our tutor.

 “For sin shall not have dominion over you, for you are not under law but under grace” (Romans 6:14).